mw-root/wampoo_rules/README.md

 ### Cards
-The game is played with a standard deck of playing cards.
+The game is played with a standard deck of playing cards although there are [optional rules](/rules.md) and  [optional variations](/decks.md).

 All numeral cards allow you to move one peg forwards the same number of spaces as on the card with the following exceptions.